LABSS/NetLogo2Mesa/Tutorial.md

 Mesa offers numerous modules to visualize your models.
 We won't be using them, for at least 4 reasons:

 1. We need to move away from Python, towards JavaScript, this is a tutorial in Python.
-2. They are already explained very well in the official mesa documentation.
+2. They are already explained very well in the official Mesa documentation.
 3. Customizing the visualization takes more effort than in python.
-4. There are no big advantages, in using mesa modules compared to a pythonic way.
+4. There are no big advantages, in using Mesa modules compared to a pythonic way.

-How does mesa visualization work?
+How does Mesa visualization work?
 Mesa creates a webserver that communicates with the web browser through a local port (the client).
 The model runs inside the server and at each step it sends data (in json format) to the client that through javascript shows them on your browser.
 This approach has the advantage of providing great customization of the visualization, but you need to know javascript.
 By default, there are standard visualizations that allow you to not touch javascript, but they are relatively limited.
 An additional advantage is that the python interpreter only has to deal with running the model and sending the data to the browser.

 Here we will use the most pythonic way, matplolib.
 Already used for the show_space function and is the standard in python for plotting things.
 What we're going to do is simply take the show_space function, add a few more pieces to it, and animate it.